hiriski/laravel-myapp/resources/sass/front/components/README.md

 # components
-All layout style like a breadcrumb, navigation, modal etc.
+All layout style such as breadcrumb, navigation, modal etc.